bluescarni/mppp/doc/real128.rst

 .. cpp:concept:: template <typename T> mppp::real128_interoperable

-   This concept is satisfied by types that can interoperate with :cpp:class:`~mppp::real128`.
+   This concept is satisfied by real-valued types that can interoperate with :cpp:class:`~mppp::real128`.
    Specifically, this concept is satisfied if either:

    * ``T`` is :cpp:class:`~mppp::integer`, or